rupin-r/Digital-Design-Portfolio/README.md

 # CollegeProjects
 A compilation of college projects I have worked on individually or as part of a team and am allowed to release without the possibility of academic disintegrity at University at Buffalo.

-Additional projects I have worked on, but can't add to this repository for academic integrity purposes are:
+Additional projects I have completed, but can't add to this repository for academic integrity purposes are:

 * VLSI design using Cadence Virtuoso for an automated Cruise Control System